 Please note: Office visits are part of the overall TCM service.
 They should not be reported separately.

-How Care Management Software Can Streamline the Process for Transitional Care Management
+How Care Coordination Software Can Streamline the Process for Transitional Care Management

 To deliver the three service segments covered above, you’ll want a system in place to track and manage TCM.

-A practical resource, such as care management software, will keep key details from being lost or overlooked.
+A practical resource, such as care coordination software, will keep key details from being lost or overlooked.
 For you and your staff, this will promote a more efficient process.

-Below, we cover three of the benefits of care management software can provide to aid with TCM management.
+Below, we cover three of the benefits this software solution can provide to aid with TCM management.

 1. Time Management / Scheduling